FAQ

 What are the deadlines?

-We're building a new yacht — when does the IHM start?
+We're building a new vessel — when does the IHM start?

-Our existing yacht has no IHM yet — what now?
+Our existing vessel has no IHM yet — what now?

 What's in an IHM